-Well I did mention briefly last time that we were hoping that my eldest son would be able to come over from Northern Ireland for a visit, and he did!
+Well I did mention briefly last time that we were hoping that my eldest son would be able to come over from Northern Ireland for a visit in August, and he did!
 Only for a few days, but it was good to be able to spend time together.
-We didn’t do anything in particular, lots of sitting around chatting and having ‘favourite’ meals, a BBQ lunch of freshly caught mackerel, a roast dinner on Sunday, and plenty of home baking!
+We didn’t do anything in particular, lots of sitting around chatting and having ‘favourite’ meals.
+We had a BBQ lunch of freshly caught mackerel, a roast dinner on Sunday, and plenty of home baking!
 The weather was mainly dry and sunny which really helps with visiting other family members in an outdoor space.
-Then, all too quickly, it was time to take him back to the port for the ferry – hoping and praying that now the non-essential travel restriction has been lifted it won’t be so long before we meet up again!
+Then, all too quickly, it was time to take him back to the port for the ferry.
+Hoping and praying that now the non-essential travel restriction has been lifted it won’t be so long before we meet up again!

-I have really enjoyed reading this commentary on Psalm 119 – it is broken down into twenty two sections, making it ideal as a daily reader.
-The author states that many people dip into Psalm 119 for ‘golden nuggets’ and I must admit that I have been guilty of doing so, some of my favourite scriptures come from this psalm.
-It has been a long time since I read it through from beginning to end.
+I have really enjoyed reading this commentary on Psalm 119.
+It is broken down into twenty two sections, making it ideal as a daily reader.
+The author states that many people dip into Psalm 119 for ‘golden nuggets’ and I must admit that I have been guilty of doing so.
+Some of my favourite scriptures come from this psalm.
 The writer identifies eight ‘word’ words in the psalm, although different translations may record variations on these: Instruction, Testimonies, Precepts, Statutes, Commandments, Judgements, Word, and Promise.
 These are covenant words: “And Covenant is the wallpaper of the psalm; it lies behind every verse.”
 He refers to these words as two-way words and the first direction is grace – that these are words that create and sustain relationship.
-I thoroughly enjoyed going through this study – the book could also be used for a small group, and there are two questions for reflection/discussion at the end of each section.
+This study book could be one to share in a small group.
+There are two questions for reflection or discussion at the end of each section.
 Available from Amazon

-I am reading my way through a number of different books, but I haven’t finished them yet – so maybe more on those next time….
-I am also trying ‘The Bible for Everyone’ a new translation – at the moment I am reading it alongside my favourite NIV Study Bible and comparing the two.
+I am reading my way through a number of different books but I haven’t finished them all yet.
+At the moment I am also trying ‘The Bible for Everyone’ which is a new translation.
+I am reading it alongside my favourite NIV Study Bible and comparing the two.

-I love the beauty of the countryside here in Wales, the quality of the light on the coast, the beautiful beaches and the backdrop of the mountains.
-I love all of the seasons, for different reasons, August is the month for blackberry picking, they grow wild in the hedgerows, and it is a common site to see families out with their containers collecting – a time of purple stained fingers and scratched hands!
-Our family’s favourite is blackberry and apple crumble pudding and I have recently discovered a blackberry crumble topped cake – ice cream is optional!
+I love the beauty of the countryside here in Wales.
+The quality of the light on the coast, the beautiful beaches and the backdrop of the mountains.
+I love all of the seasons for different reasons.
+August is the month for blackberry picking, they grow wild in the hedgerows, and it is a common site to see families out with their containers collecting.
+A time of purple stained fingers and scratched hands!
+Our family’s favourite is blackberry and apple crumble pudding.
+Recently, though, I have discovered a blackberry crumble topped cake – ice cream is optional!

-And I love in this ‘summer’ weather relaxing by meandering along the country lanes on horseback – a different pace of life and a great way to view the countryside.
+I love in this ‘summer’ weather relaxing by meandering along the country lanes on horseback.
+A different pace of life and definitely something to treasure .

-Looking forward to the return of Church life and also returning to work….
+Looking ahead to the return of Church life and also getting back to work….

-Our Church has met outdoors in a small group, but difficult with our unpredictable weather – the last few days we have caught Storm Ellen, so although mild, it has been very wet and windy!
-Hoping and praying, that we will get back in the building soon, and that we will be able to restart our Ladies group, among other things!
-I co-lead the Ladies group and we had been having a breakfast meeting, and studying a book together, so in the near future, we could forgo the breakfast and be solely a ‘bookgroup’.
-We had started a study on ‘Catching Contentment’ – following Liz Carter’s study guide, highly recommend this book Amazon UK Amazon US
+Our Church has met outdoors in a small group, but difficult with our unpredictable weather.
+The last few days we have caught Storm Ellen, so although mild, it has been very wet and windy!
+Praying, that we will get back into the church building soon.
+And hoping that we will be able to restart our Ladies group.
+I co-lead the Ladies group and we had been having a breakfast meeting, and studying a book together.
+Of course, if necessary, we could forgo the breakfast and be solely a ‘bookgroup’.
+We had started a study on ‘Catching Contentment’ – following Liz Carter’s study guide.
+I highly recommend this book Amazon UK Amazon US

-It could generate some interesting conversations in how we have applied contentment to the last few months!
+It would be good to share some how we have applied contentment to the last few months!

 I will also be returning to work in September, after being off for six months, due to the Covid pandemic.
-Of course things will have changed, where I work, the way that I work and even who I work with is going to be different – one colleague has decided to retire and will not return at all.
-But I am looking forward to going back as it is another step into our new normal and I feel that it is time to embrace the changes and move on!
+Of course things will have changed, where I work, the way that I work and even who I work with is going to be different.
+A colleague has decided to retire and will not return to work at all.
+I am looking forward to going back as it is another step into our new normal and I feel that it is time to embrace the changes and move on!